Mamadou Fofana (footballer, born 1998): Club career

 Fofana transferred to Alanyaspor in 2016, joining from the academy of Stade Malien.
 Fofana made his professional debut for Alanyaspor in a 2–3 Süper Lig loss to Çaykur Rizespor on 14 January 2017.

 On 12 August 2021, he moved to Ligue 2 club Amiens and signed a five-year contract.

+Fofana played his first match for Amiens on 14 August 2021 in a league fixture against EA Guingamp.
+He started as a central defender, and his team won the match 2–0.

+Fofana scored his first goal for Amiens on 30 October 2022 in a Coupe de France match against Chambly.
+Starting the match and serving as captain that day, he helped his team secure victory after a penalty shoot-out.

+New England Revolution

-December 2, 2024 New England Revolution signed Mamadou Fofana from French Ligue 2 side Amiens SC.
-Fofana joined the Revolution for a reported fee of €1.7 million (~$1,783,000).
+On 2 December 2024 New England Revolution signed Mamadou Fofana from French Ligue 2 side Amiens SC.
+Fofana joined the Revolution for a reported fee of €1.7 million.
 Trésarrieu also reported Fofana signed a three-year contract with the Revolution.
 The deal also includes a club option for 2028.
 Fofana made his MLS debut, and recorded his first start for the Revolution, in the 2025 season opener, a 0-0 draw against Nashville SC on 22 February.
+He scored his first MLS goal (and second career goal) on 4 April 2026 in a 3-0 win over CF Montréal.

 International career

 Fofana represents Mali internationally, and represented the Mali U17s at the 2015 FIFA U-17 World Cup, and the Mali U20s at 2017 Africa U-20 Cup of Nations.

 Fofana made his senior debut for the Mali national football team in a 2018 World Cup qualification tie against Ivory Coast on 6 October 2017.

+On 16 October 2018, during a 2019 Africa Cup of Nations qualifying match, he scored his first goal for Mali, helping his team secure a 1–1 draw against Burundi.
+He played in his first international tournament at the 2019 Africa Cup of Nations.

+In December 2021, Fofana was selected by coach Mohamed Magassouba to take part in the 2021 Africa Cup of Nations.
+On 2 January 2024, he was included in the list of twenty-seven Malian players named by Éric Chelle for the 2023 Africa Cup of Nations.

+On 11 December 2025, Fofana was called up to the Mali squad for the 2025 Africa Cup of Nations.